lucasrijllart/lucasrijllart/README.md

 <a href="https://lucasrijllart.com"> <img src="https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white" /></a>

 🇺🇸 I'm a software developer currently working for [HUVRdata](https://www.huvrdata.com/) in Austin, Texas.
-- We're building a simple, purpose-built platform for industrial inspections.
+- HUVR offers a purpose-built platform for industrial inspections in the Energy industry.
+It includes a web and mobile app that work together to create a feature-rich all-inclusive platform for inspectors to report their work, and companies can keep track of all their inspection data in one place.
+- I work across the full stack to design, build, and maintain core features for HUVR’s platform, reporting directly to the CTO.

 🏦 I've worked 5 years in the Financial Tech industry
 - At [Yobota](https://www.yobota.com) then [Chetwood Financial](https://chetwood.co) we built a bank from the ground up in the cloud.
 It supported 5 different live financial products in the UK market, and 3 financial institutions on the platform.
 I joined as the 20th employee in 2018, and left a 300-person company in 2023.